chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/10-Arrays.md

 If you represent a number that fits in an int8 as a normal JavaScript number, you'll waste 56 bits.
 Those bits might better be used to store additional int8 values or any other number that requires less than 56 bits.
 Using bits more efficiently is one of the use cases typed arrays address.

-All of the operations and objects related to typed arrays are centered around these eight data types.
-In order to use them, though, you'll need to create an array buffer to store the data.
+All of the operations and objects related to typed arrays are centered around these eight data types. <u>In order to use them, though, you'll need to create an array buffer to store the data.</u>

 I> In this book, I will refer to these types by the abbreviations I showed in parentheses.
 Those abbreviations don't appear in actual JavaScript code; they're just a shorthand for the much longer descriptions.